vizdata-f21/project-1-dorian_s_gs/README.md

 our emotions, such as our adoration for a cute puppy, longing to be like a popstar, or simply our sexual appetite.
 However, we were curious to see if companies, the ones who provided the ads, thought the same as us.
-Emotional appeal would foster more views and think it is important for advertisement agencies to know.
+Emotional appeal would foster more views and we think it is important for advertisement agencies to know.
 Additionally, we observed that certain ad appeals, especially use of sexuality, have grown in popularity over the years, and would like to observe such trends with our data analysis.

 ### Approach